souparna-roy/Natural-Language-Processing/README.rst

  Watson Streaming Speech to Text Example
 =========================================

-The following is an example of using Watson to real time transcribe from Speech to Text using the websockets streaming API.
+This a Natural Language Processor that I built using the IBM Watson to transcribe Speech to Text in real time using the websockets streaming API.

 Installation
 ============